 - 6. Group Company: Group Companies shall comprise of the subsidiary companies, associate companies, joint venture companies and companies that are under the control of the Promoter/ Ultimate Holding / Promoter Company / Promoter Directors.
 Additionally, associate companies having common promoters will also be considered as part of the Group for this purpose. - 7.
 Promoter Control Quotient: Promoter Control Quotient is the degree of promoter control on the board as compared to their unencumbered ownership in the Company.
 The same is computed as a ratio of the percentage of promoter directors on the board (excluding independent directors) to the percentage of unencumbered ownership in the Company. - 8.
-Relative: Save as the relationships covered under the provisions of Companies Act, 2013 or any other relevant law, SES, adopting broader governance measures, will consider the following relationships within the ambit of "relative":

-Uncle, aunt, cousin, nephew, niece, grandparents, grandchildren, in-laws, fiancé or fiancée and other individuals who share the same residential address.
+Relative: Save as the relationships covered under the provisions of Companies Act, 2013 or any other relevant law, SES, adopting broader governance measures, will consider the following relationships within the ambit of "relative": - Uncle, aunt, cousin, nephew, niece, grandparents, grandchildren, in-laws, fiancé or fiancée and other individuals who share the same residential address. - 9.
+Significant Shareholder: SES considers any shareholder holding more than 5% in the Company and occupying a Board or KMP position, either directly or through a nominee, as a significant shareholder.
+In the absence of a Board seat, SES will evaluate the significance of such shareholding in the context of the overall promoter holding to assess the potential control influence.
+Where there are no identifiable promoters, a shareholding of over 20% will be treated as significant by SES.